Chevrolet Task Force

-The Task Force is a light and medium duty truck series by Chevrolet, their first major redesign since 1947.
-Its GMC counterpart was the GMC Blue Chip series.
-It was billed as being more stylish compared to the earlier Advance Design Series while still maintaining its rugged durability.
-First available on March 25, 1955, these trucks were sold with various minor changes over the years until 1959, when the C and K Series trucks replaced the Task Force models for 1960.
+The Chevrolet Task Force (or in some cases, Task-Force) is a light-duty (3100-short bed & 3200-long bed) and medium-duty (3600) truck series by Chevrolet introduced in 1955, its first major redesign since 1947.
+Known as the Blue Chip in the parallel GMC it had more modern design than the preceding Advance Design without sacrificing ruggedness or durability.

+First available on March 25, 1955, these trucks were sold with various minor changes over the years from 1955 (2nd series) until 1957.
+Model years 1955 and 1956 had the “egg crate grill”.
+1955 had the emblems below the lateral line of the front fender, whereas in 1956, the emblem was located above the lateral line and the hood emblem was a bit higher on the hood.
+In 1957, the grill changed to a more open design and the hood was given "spears" resembling the Bel Air.

+In 1958 the series was renamed “Apache”, found on fender emblems, given a second set of headlights, and received other minor changes.
+The model continued with minor changes through 1959.

+In 1960 the truck was replaced by the new C/K Series, but this retained the Apache name for some years.

 History

-GM redesigned their truck line for the 2nd half of 1955, but sold both designs that year; the older design became known as the 1st series, and the newer design as the 2nd Series.
+GM redesigned their truck line for the second half of 1955, but sold both designs that year; the previous design became known as the 1st Series, and the all-new design as the 2nd Series 1955.
 Commercial trucks and various other heavy duty models were also available.
 Chevrolet and GMC named their new series independently.

-The cousins were differentiated by running gear and interiors; Chevrolet used Chevrolet engines, and GMC used GMC inline Sixes and Pontiac V8s (Oldsmobile V8s in the Heavy-Duty trucks).
+The trucks were differentiated by running gear and interiors; Chevrolet used Chevrolet engines, and GMC used GMC inline-sixes and Pontiac V8s (Oldsmobile V8s for heavy-duty trucks).

 For the first time in GM history, trucks were available with optional power steering, power brakes, and V8s.
-A column-shifted 3-speed manual transmission was standard, with an optional floor-shift-4 speed manual or Hydramatic automatic.
+A column-shifted 3-speed manual transmission was standard, with an optional floor-shift 4-speed manual or Hydramatic automatic.
 The electrical system got an upgrade to 12 volts.

-The new body featured the truck industry’s first wrap-around windshield, and an optional wrap around rear window for Deluxe cab models.
+The new body featured the truck industry's first wrap-around windshield, and an optional wrap-around rear window for Deluxe cab models.
 Headlights became integrated into the fenders.
-The cab got taller, and in-cab steps replaced the running boards of previous models.
+The cab is taller in size, and in-cab steps replaced the running boards of previous models.
 A "step" between the cab and rear fender aided access to items inside the pickup bed.
 Redesigned bed fenders were carried through the next generation body that ended in 1966.